 I am a Ph.D. student in the Programming Languages Group at the University of Waterloo (since Fall 2021), co-supervised by Yizhou Zhang and Ondřej Lhoták.

-I design probabilistic programming languages and implement compilers for sound and scalable inference.
+I design probabilistic programming languages and implement compilers for sound and scalable (Bayesian) inference.
 My work applies type systems, program analyses, and logical relations to achieve efficient, reliable, and certified probabilistic programming.
-[CV]

 CS 450/650 Computer Architecture